-- 1. Campus Compliance Coordinator/ARD Facilitator/Department Head will notify ADPE service provider of the date and time as soon as possible.
+- 1. Campus Compliance Coordinator, and/or High School Department Chair/ARD Facilitator will notify ADPE service provider of the date and time as soon as possible.
 The ADPE service provider does not routinely attend ARD meetings.
 If there is a need for the AdPE service provider to attend the ARD, please contact the teacher as soon as possible.
-The service provider will complete drafted PLAAFPs, update goals and objectives, and propose new goals and objectives prior to the ARD meeting.
-The service provider will also make recommendations for service time (frequency, location, and duration of services) by entering this information on the Schedule of Services page. - Goals and objectives may be co-implemented with the classroom teacher depending on the service delivery model.
+The service provider will complete drafted PLAAFPs, update goals and objectives and propose new goals and objectives prior to the ARD meeting.
+The service provider will also make recommendations for service time (frequency, location, and duration of services) by entering this information on the Schedule of Services page. - 2.
+Goals and objectives may be co-implemented with the classroom teacher depending on the service delivery model.
 Service providers are responsible for indicating on the goal/objective form which specific IEP objectives that he/she will be working on collaboratively with the service provider.

-A re-evaluation must be completed to determine if a student no longer meets the need for Adapted PE.
-The AdPE provider will communicate the need for a SCORE meeting to the campus evaluation staff.
-A re-evaluation will be conducted, and the AdPE provider will add their evaluation information into the integrated report.
+A Re-evaluation must be completed to determine if a student no longer meets the need for Adapted PE.
+The ADPE provider will communicate the need for a SCORE meeting to the campus evaluation staff. and A re-evaluation will be conducted and the ADPe provider will add their evaluation information into the integrated report.
 Upon completion of the re-evaluation, an ARD meeting will be held to review the evaluation and discuss recommendations, including dismissal of services.

-\\ The exception to this rule is when a student is in high school and has completed required PE credits for graduation.
-There is no need to conduct a re-evaluation to dismiss the AdPE instructional services as they are no longer required because the General Education PE requirement has been met Deaf/Hard of Hearing (DHH) Instruction specific strategies to develop or improve receptive and expressive listening and language skills as a result of the student's hearing impairment for the student to access the general curriculum.
+\\ The exception to this rule is when a student is in High School and has completed required PE credits for graduation.
+There is no need to conduct a Re-evaluation to dismiss the AdPE instructional services as they are no longer required because the General Education PE requirement has been met.

+Deaf/Hard of Hearing (DHH) Instruction